-Similar to the improvement we made in the Steiner tree solver, we are able to exploit the fact that the graph weights remain constant throughout a given iteration.
+Similar to the improvement we made in the Steiner tree solver, we are able to exploit the fact that the graph weights remain constant throughout one iteration.
 Because of this, we may generate trees in any order without changing the result of the solution.
 This naturally leads to the idea of parallelization.
-If N_p is the number of processors on our machine, then we may assign a total of N_p threads to generate trees.
+If $N_p$ is the number of processors on our machine, then we may assign a total of $N_p$ threads to generate trees.
 We can assume that, for each instance, each net is labeled from 1 to K where K is the total number of nets.
 We assign each thread a lower bound and an upper bound which represent the range of nets for which it must produce trees.
-Specifically, each thread will generate K / N_p trees, where / represents integer division.
-We also assign the last thread the additional K mod N_p trees.
-It is worth noting that since K is generally much larger than N_p , these additional trees do not have a large effect on upsetting the workload balance for each thread.
+Specifically, each thread will generate $\lfloor K/N_p \rfloor$ trees.
+We also assign the last thread the additional K mod $N_p$ trees.
+It is worth noting that since K is generally much larger than $N_p$ , these additional trees do not have a large effect on upsetting the workload balance for each thread.
 In Section 5 we will provide computational results on the time improvement using this technique.